coleslaw-org/coleslaw/docs/hacking.md

 **Instance Methods**:

-- `page-url`: Generate a relative path for the object on the site, usually sans file extension.
-If there is no extension, an :around method adds "html" later.
-The `slug` slot on the instance is conventionally used to hold a portion of the path that corresponds to a unique Primary Key or Object ID.
+- `page-url`: Retrieve the relative path for the object on the site.
+  The implementation of `page-url` is not fully specified.
+For most content types, we compute and store the path on the instance at initialization time making `page-url` just a reader method.

 - `render`: A method that calls the appropriate template with `theme-fn`, passing it any needed arguments and returning rendered HTML.

 **Invariants**: